 The Captivity of John II, 1356-60: The Royal Image in Later Medieval England and France by Neil Murphy.
-Analyzes the display of royal power during French king Jean II's four years in English captivity during the Hundred Years War.
+Analyzes the display of royal power during French king Jean II's four years in English captivity.

 The Flower of Chivalry: Bertrand du Guesclin and the Hundred Years War by Richard Vernier.
-A poor Breton squire, Du Geusclin became a knight, fought from Normandy to Andalusia, was taken captive, and was finally victorious over such famed adversaries as the Black Prince.
-He won a dukedom in Spain.
-His body was laid to rest among kings in the royal basilica of Saint-Denis.
+A poor Breton squire, Du Geusclin became a knight and won a dukedom in Spain.

 French Armies of the Hundred Years War: 1328-1429 by David Nicolle.
 A look at the uniforms, equipment, and history of the war from the Osprey Men-at-Arms series.

 Henry V and the Conquest of France 1416-53 by Paul Knight and Mike Chappell is a military history of English king Henry V's three-year campaign against France's Charles VI.